bric12369/airbnc/README.md

 # AirBNC

-...about the project
+AirBNC is a backend API inspired by Airbnb, built with Node.js, Express, and PostgreSQL.
+It follows RESTful design principles, uses Supabase for database hosting, and is deployed on Render.
+I'm currently developing the frontend using React.

+## 🛠️ Tech Stack

+**Server:** Node.js | Express
+**Database:** PostgreSQL | Supabase
+**Deployment:** Render (Backend)

-## Getting Started
+## 💪 Getting Started

+### 1: Install Dependencies

-1: Ensure you've installed all dependencies using
+Ensure you've installed all dependencies using:
 ```
 npm install
 ```

+### 2: Create Local Databases

-2: Next, you will need to create your test and dev databases, `airbnc_test` and `airbnc` locally.
+Next, you will need to create two databases locally, `airbnc_test` and `airbnc`.
 A script has been created to achieve this.
 Run:

 ```
 npm run setup-db
 ```

+### 3: Set up environment variables:

-3: You'll need to store the credentials of the databases inside .env files at the root level of this project (remember to add .env files to your .gitignore).
-Inside .env.test, store:
+You'll need to store the credentials of the databases inside .env files at the root level of this project (remember to add `.env*` to your .gitignore).

+Inside `.env.test`, store:

 ```
 PGDATABASE=airbnc_test
 ```

-4: Inside .env.development, store:
+Inside `.env.development`, store:

 ```
 PGDATABASE=airbnc
 ```

-5: Next, you need to seed the database.
+### 4: Seed the Databases

 The test database is seeded automatically each time the test suite is run.
-To seed the devlopment database, run:
+To seed the development database, run:

 ```
 npm run seed
 ```

-6: Now you can run the development database locally to see all the ways you can interact with it, along with some example interactions.
-Run the below then navigate to `localhost:9090` in your browser:
+### 5: Run the Development Server

+To start the development server locally, run:

 ```
 npm run dev
 ```

+Then go to `localhost:9090` in your browser or API client (e.g. Postman) to explore different endpoints.